neo4j-examples/neo4jXtestcontainers/README.md

 For example to Neo4j 5.13, applications stays unchanged, just as it should.

+## Step 4:

+Upgrade to Spring Boot 3.1 and Java 17: No issues here anymore, either.
+Also, Spring Boot now does manage Testcontainer dependencies.

+Note: No more tons of Testcontainers logging, without having to maintain an adapter logging conf!

 ## Misc

 ### Dependencies of Neo4j 4.4 test harness